Income Accounting & Student Loan Services

 - Short term loans are available for tuition and books.
 There is a non-refundable processing fee of $15.00.
 Payment can be made online at the time of the application or paid in person at the Income Accounting and Student Loan Services cashier window located at 165 Student Services Building.

-- The AMS Tuition Pay installment payment program is a private company that requires 5 equal payments per term.
+- The Higher One installment payment program is a private company that requires 5 equal payments per term.
 This is only available for fall and spring semesters.
-The application window for Spring Term 2013 starts December 1, 2012 and ends January 15, 2013.
-AMS payment plan is not available for Summer Semester.
-If Financial Aid has paid tuition in full or there are no tuition charges because of no registration, the student’s AMS contract will be automatically cancelled.
+The application window for Spring Term 2017 starts September 1, 2016 and ends January 15, 2017.
+The application window for Fall Term 2017 starts April 1, 2017 and ends August 28, 2017.
+The Higher One payment plan is not available for Summer Term.
+If Financial Aid has paid tuition in full or there are no tuition charges because of no registration, the student’s Higher One contract will be automatically cancelled.

-- To participate in the AMS plan, please be aware that two installment payments, 40% of your tuition balance, must be paid by the tuition due date for that term.
-Failure to do so will result in the cancellation of your AMS contract, and deletion of your classes.
+- To participate in the Higher One plan, please be aware that two installment payments, 40% of your tuition balance, must be paid by the tuition due date for that term.
+Failure to do so will result in the cancellation of your Higher One contract, and deletion of your classes.

 - Non-Matriculated & Second Baccalaureate Students Taking Graduate Courses: Beginning Fall 2011, non-matriculated & second baccalaureate students registering for one or more graduate level courses on their undergraduate career, will be charged graduate tuition rates for all courses taken.